1602/compound/docs/sources/markdown/asset-compiler.md

 It may also contain any other options which can be accessed in the render function ( `this.myCustomOption` )

-configure the coffe compiler to look for coffe files in `assets/coffee` instead of `/assets/coffeescripts`:
+Configure the coffee compiler to look for coffee files in `assets/coffee` instead of `/assets/coffeescripts`:

 `/config/environment.js`